logjuicer/logjuicer/README.md

 - *excludes*: list of files regex that must be excluded.
 Defaults to default excludes or none if `default_excludes` is false.
 - *default_excludes*: indicates whether [default excludes](./crates/model/src/config/default_excludes.rs) should be used or not.

-LogJuicer supports custom ignore patterns to silence known anomalous lines:
+LogJuicer supports custom ignore patterns to silence noisy lines:

 - *ignore_patterns*: list of log line regex to be ignored.